mariaka86/reading-notes-401/class-22.md

 What does useEffect do?

-lets react know that your component needs to do something after render and call it after performing DOM updates.
+lets react know that your component needs to do something after render and calls it after performing DOM updates.

 Why is useEffect called inside a component?